bbauska/LFS173x/README.md

 of approaches and capabilities that are in Aries wallets, being worked on, or being considered as of this writing (January 2023).

-## Basic Capabilities and User Experience {#basic-capabilities-and-user-experience .unnumbered}
+## Basic Capabilities and User Experience

 All Aries wallets support a common core set of capabilities.